Greg Scheer has composed hundreds of pieces, songs, and arrangements in a dizzying variety of styles. Here are a few:

 Greg is well-known for his sacred music, with congregational songs in numerous hymnals, dozens of choral anthems available from traditional and online publishers, settings of 75 Psalms, a hundred global song translations/editions, and arrangements for choir, orchestra, piano, and jazz ensemble.
 Many of these can be downloaded here by clicking on the “Music Catalog” tab.

-Greg has composed for just about every ensemble: symphonic orchestra, string quartet, brass quintet, choir, piano, cello septet, organ, and electronic compositions.
+Greg has composed for just about every ensemble: symphony orchestra, string quartet, brass quintet, choir, piano, cello septet, organ, and electronic compositions.
 He has received commissions from Baylor University, The Chagall String Quartet, the Calvin Community Symphony, and many others.

 Greg has written pop, rock, jazz, folk, and punk for years.
 Currently, he leads the St. Sinner Orchestra, described as “a grand fusion of classical and rock music” and “Eleanor Rigby’s favorite band.”
 You can listen to St. Sinner’s album So Far from Home online.
 Also online is his 2013 solo album Half the Man.

 The Musical Diary of Greg Scheer

 Greg’s music blog is where he posts all his latest musical creations: demos of news songs, live recordings, experiments, outtakes–anything he’s working on at the moment.
 Posts often include lyrics and the story behind the music.
 If you want to be the first to hear it, you need to subscribe to the Musical Diary of Greg Scheer.

 Greg Scheer has composed hundreds of pieces, songs, and arrangements in a dizzying variety of styles.
 His music is published by GIA, Augsburg Fortress, World Library Publications, Cardiphonia, and in numerous hymnals.
 He has been commissioned by Baylor University, the Calvin Community Orchestra, St. Cecilia Music Society, Iowa Choral Directors Association, Chagall String Quartet and Western Seminary.
 Greg’s “Psalm 40/Patiently” won the 2017 Church of the Servant New Psalm Contest.
 His string quartet “6” was a winning composition in the 2000 Southeastern Composers’ Symposium.
 His hymn “People of the Lord” won the Calvin09 hymn contest and was subsequently sung and published internationally.

 Scheer is a member of BMI, OneLicense.net, and CCLI.
 He holds degrees in composition/theory from the University of Pittsburgh and the University of Rhode Island.